ralfz123/Ring-Ring/README.md

 At the begin of the application, there is a short video (7.0s) (see below) that shows a traffic accident (the topic at stake).

 <img src="src/assets/readme-assets/intro-page.png" width="1000px">
-The video plays

-When the video is over, an overlay with an introduction text appears.
+When the video is over, an overlay with an introduction text appears (see below).
 It explains the entire tool in a nutshell.

 <img src="src/assets/readme-assets/intro-page-2.png" width="1000px">
-The introduction overlay

 ## :bulb: Features
 There are 2 pages in the tool; the dashboard and the feedback-page.
 Each page has their own features.